mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Chemistry Undergraduate

-- Student living in a shared house in Fallowfield attending MMU
+- Student living in a shared house in Fallowfield attending MMU.

 - Likes:
 Gaming with friends online and in person around Manchester, cinema, playing rugby for MMU sport, social events with the sports team.